hannahwiser/GooGrinders/README.md

 ### Week of 09/08/23 - 09/15/23 (Progress Update #1)

-- Task delegation goo-tified.
+- ~~Task delegation solidified~~
+- ~~2 weekly meetings setup~~
+- ~~Team skill level assessed via survey~~
+- ~~Everyone in Discord~~
-- Team setup and bonding goo-ctivities.
+- ~~Team bonding activity~~
-- Unity & Plastic SCM goo-ey setup.
+- ~~Unity & Plastic SCM setup~~
+- ~~Version control rundown, expectations for communication~~
+- ~~Team lead creates materials for novice members next week~~
+- ~~Mars will create testing scene~~
-- Progress update and goo-ey lore development.
+- ~~Progress update slideshow will contain information on team and previous work~~
+- ~~Writing team will give lore for the score system~~

 ### Week of 09/15/23 - 09/22/23

-- Goo-vement programming and skill goo-ssessment.
-- Level goo-design, VFX goo-design, and character goo-deling begins.
+- Movement programming creates base by the end of the week
+- ~~Novice members are delegated exercises to strengthen skills~~
+- Writing team will continue lore work with finalized score system
+- ~~Playtesters familiarize themselves with playtesting techniques~~
+- ~~Main theme composition begins, samples are given to team lead~~
+- Level designers begin creating ideas for vertical traversal and set up a whiteboxed scene that is properly scaled to character with influence from writing team
+- ~~VFX design will begin~~
+- Basic camera movement exists
+- ~~Character modeler begins~~, un-rigged model complete by the end of the week
+- Environment modeler begins, rails complete by the end of the week
+- ~~Concept artists will work with design team and writing team to create aesthetics of level in some sample sketches~~
-- UI goo-design for the main menu.
+- UI design for the main menu with art assets complete
-- Lore and writing for the goo-score system.
+- Writers will give lore for rails

 ### Week of 09/22/23 - 09/29/23 (Milestone #1)

-- Core goo-vement programming.
-- Goo-mera setup and rail goo-deling.
-- UI and goo-nd goo-esign progress.
+- Basic forward, backward movement programming finished without animations in scene made by level designers with rail movement.
+- Switch Goo animation should begin both ways
+- Camera follow complete, does not follow to negative x-axis values
+- Rail models should be textured and set up as prefabs
+- Level designers should swap out whiteboxing with rail prefabs, whiteboxing for spikes begins
+- Character model polish
+- Refined background audio
+- Main menu implemented with refined background audio
+- UI design & art for goofling charge
+- UI art for left-screen spikes should be finished
-- Environment goo-deling from goo-ncept art.
+- Environment models begin from concept sketches
+- Environment modelers should work with concept artists if more models are needed
-- Begin lore development for goo-rails.
+- Writing team creates lore for goofling concept

 ### Week of 09/29/23 - 10/06/23

-- Implement Goo switching, rail spikes, and goo-mera polish.
+- Switching Goo animation is implemented
+- Switching Goo functionality programmed
+- Rail spike functionality programmed
+- Camera follow polish to fully finish this task
+- Goofling animation complete
+- Normal jump animation complete
+- Left-screen spikes should be implemented
+- UI design for win and lose screens
-- UI goo-design for win and lose screens.
+- UI art for win and lose screens
+- UI design for the score system
-- Sound goo-ffects for goo-racters.
+- Sound effects for the character
-- Ambient goo-ting and rail grind goo-ounds.
+  - Jump
+  - Goofling
-- Goo-aytesting and goo-dback.
+  - Death
+  - Switch Goo
+  - Spike hit
+- Scene ambient lighting
+- Designers should set up the full length of the level, polish will be needed
+- Goofling charge is implemented
+- Particle effects for the character running
+- Implement running particle effects
+- Writing team creates lore for spikes

 ### Week of 10/06/23 - 10/13/23 (Progress Update #2)

-- Continued lighting and goo-ticle effects.
-- Goo switching functionality.
+- Designers begin implementing environment models
+- Implement character SFX
+- UI implementation of goofling connected with charge backend
-- UI and goo-score system development.
+- UI art for the score system
-- Goo-aytesting and goo-dback goo-ssions.
+- Score system backend setup
+- Goofling and normal jump fully implemented with animations
+- Particle effects for goofling
+- Implement goofling particle effects
+- Create rail grind SFX
+- Lighting team should begin adding lighting to models themselves
+- Playtesters should get their hands on the game and give feedback to the level design team & movement programmer

-### Week of 10/13/23 - 10/20/23 (Milestone #2)
+### Week of 10/13/23 - 10/20/23

-- Goo-gging and goo-lish.
-- Finalizing goo-bience lighting.
+- Lighting team continues to add model lighting for ambience
+- Particle effects for switching Goo implemented
+- Design team implements feedback working with movement programmer
+- Add in rail grind SFX
+- Playtest sessions
+- Connect score system backend to art

-### Week of 10/20/23 - 10/27/23
+### Week of 10/20/23 - 10/27/23 (Milestone #2)

+- Debugging from playtesting sessions
+- Finishing ambience lighting

+### Week of 10/27/23 - 11/03/23

-- Polish and goo-ggle room.
+- — Polish time / wiggle room —

-### Week of 10/27/23 - 11/03/23 (Progress Update #3)
+### Week of 11/03/23 - 11/10/23 (Progress Update #3)

-- Polish and goo-ggle room.
+- — Polish time / wiggle room —

 ### Week of 11/10/23 - 11/17/23 (Milestone #3)

-- Full level goo-setup and character goo-nimation.
+- Full level setup
+- Character model has all animations working
+  - Glide forward fast
+  - Slow down forward
+  - Glide backward
+  - Switch feet
+  - Normal jump
+  - Goofling jump
+  - Idle
+- Playtester feedback has been implemented
-- UI and goo-nd completion.
+- All UI setup and working
-- Goo-aytesting and goo-dback integration.
+  - Main menu
+  - Pause menu
+  - Win/lose screen
+  - Goofling powerup
+- All sound in the game
+  - UI sounds
+  - Background music
+  - Character audio

 ### Week of 11/17/23 - 11/24/23 (Thanksgiving)

-- Goo-lish and goo-ggle room.
+- — Polish time / wiggle room —

 ### Week of 11/24/23 - 12/01/23 (Showcase)

-- Final goo-lish and goo-paration for release. 🚀
+- — Polish time / wiggle room — 🚀